 Speaking of capital cities… Brazil has had three capital cities throughout its history.
 They are:

-The Portuguese language has profoundly influenced Brazil’s culture, identity, and literature.
+European settlers have profoundly influenced Brazil’s culture, identity, and literature.
 Brazilian Portuguese has developed unique characteristics, including distinct accents, vocabulary, and idiomatic expressions.

 5. Brazil Covers Four Time Zones